This post may contain affiliate links. Please read our disclosure policy.

 Servings: 6 cookies

-Make soft and chewy oatmeal raisin cookies in just minutes with this small batch recipe.
-Perfect for a quick and satisfying treat anytime.
+Bake soft, chewy oatmeal raisin cookies with this small batch recipe.
+Perfectly spiced with cinnamon and raisins, it’s a quick treat ready in minutes!

 Watch How To Make This